 And then there were 10 secs countdown to the start...

 The gun went and i was off.
 The Pink Cap Group was off.
 I started off in my regular three-breathe-three stroke, which I tend to adapt when i am training short distances.
-There was a bit of pushing and bumping into each other but i managed to get ahead of the girls around me quickly, just by a body length so that I could avoid the pushing and shoving.

 I could see a couple of pink swim caps ahead so I dropped my stroke to a one-breathe-one style, a style i adopt if i am in a longer swim.
 I had not yet started kicking the legs hard because I wanted to conserve as much energy as possible.
 I really had no idea what I was doing, to be honest.
 I didnt really know what pace to swim at because I had never done it before.
 So I kept my head down and settled into the comfortable stroke.